The First 7th Night: Plot

 Map King and Pony stop for a quick bite after Map King gets two flat tires.
-Pony says he does not believe the story Map King just told.
-Pony asks if Fong and her son survived, but Map King does not answer.
-Map King then rides with Pony in the truck.
-Pony then claims to know the truth about what happened to Fong and her son.
-The bandits arrive at the restaurant, but the leader has an eye injury.
-The convicts are suspicious of each other and they tell Fong they will stay the night.
-Fong is defiant and tells them to get lost, but they strike her.
-While Fong is cooking a meal, she tries seduce "Chicken" to learn how much is in the suitcase and suggests they should just split the loot and go their separate ways.
-The leader gets into an argument with Fong and Chan Keung pulls a gun on her.
+Pony expresses disbelief at the story Map King just told and asks whether Fong and her son survived, but Map King does not answer.
+He then rides with Pony in the truck, and Pony claims to know the truth about what happened to Fong and her son.The bandits arrive at the restaurant, though their leader has an eye injury.
+The convicts grow suspicious of each other and tell Fong they will stay the night.
+Fong is defiant and tells them to leave, but they strike her.
+While cooking a meal, Fong attempts to seduce "Chicken" to learn how much money is in the suitcase and suggests they split the loot and go their separate ways.
+The leader argues with Fong, prompting Chan Keung to pull a gun on her, after which Chicken pulls a gun on Chan Keung.
 Chicken then pulls a gun on Chan Keung.
 Fong leaves the room, and the men withdraw their guns.
 The leader tells Chan to take care of Fong and he goes upstairs.
 Chan and Fong turn out to be lovers.
 Chicken goes upstairs and sees Fong and Chan embracing.
 Chicken is shot and his body rolls downstairs.
 The leader and Bo are shot.
 Fong then goes to retrieve the suitcase which is chained to the leader's wrist.
 Fong cuts his wrist off while the leader is still alive.
 The leader screams in pain and Fong sets him on fire which burns down the restaurant.
 Fong leaves her son with her sister and tells her she will return in three months.
 Fong leaves with Chan.
 They are arrested.
-Chan takes the rap for the murders and Fong receives a 30 year jail sentence.
+Chan takes the rap for the murders and Fong receives a 30-year jail sentence.